The Age of Winging It: How Tech and Culture Are The next step in Professionalism

 1. Can winging it really lead to success?

 Absolutely!
-Improvisation fosters creativity, toughness, and ability to change—skills that are very useful in both personal and professional life.
+Improvisation fosters creativity, resilience, and adaptability—skills that are invaluable in both personal and professional life.

 2. How do I stay calm when I’m unprepared?

-Target what you can control, take a complete breath, and trust your instincts.
+Focus on what you can control, take a thorough breath, and trust your instincts.
 Confidence often grows with practice.

 3. What’s the pivotal to looking professional in remote meetings?